 I now live on the edge of Dartmoor in Devon with my wife Joyce and son Oscar.
-Our eldest son Barnaby is currently living and working in an old mill at Lubtheen, Germany.
+Our eldest son Barnaby is currently living in an old mill in Germany.

 I enjoy exploring the natural world through through drawing and painting, wildlife in the field.
 I am also a keen photographer.
 My interests in natural history are wide with particular focus on the study of insects, birds and rockpool life.
 My sketches and field paintings are always produced on the spot in the field.
 For me this is the only way I can capture the life and vitality of my subjects.

 I grew up on Hayling Island, where surrounded by the bird-filled harbours, sand dunes and the rich habitats of the county I developed a deep passion for the natural world.